mohamed-ali03/IC-Tester/README.md

 🔌 IC Tester Using ATmega32A
 📌 Overview
-This project is an IC Tester built around the ATmega32A microcontroller.
-It automatically recognizes and tests logic ICs from popular families such as 74xxx, 40xxx, and 45xxx, verifying their functionality and reporting results via UART.
+This project is a smart IC Tester based on the ATmega32A microcontroller.
+It is designed to automatically recognize and verify the functionality of digital logic ICs from the 74xxx, 40xxx, and 45xxx families.
+Test results are transmitted via UART and can be viewed on serial terminals like PuTTY.

 ⚙️ Features
-Automatic Recognition of logic ICs from families: 74xxx, 40xxx, and 45xxx
+✅ Automatic recognition of ICs from: 74xxx, 40xxx, 45xxx families

-Validates logical behavior of gates (e.g., inverters, AND, OR, etc.)
+✅ Validates logic behavior (e.g., Inverter, AND, OR, etc.)

-Uses external interrupt to trigger the test
+✅ Uses external interrupt to trigger the test

-Serial output via UART (viewable in PuTTY or any serial terminal)
+✅ Sends results over UART (viewable in PuTTY or any serial terminal)

-Repeatable testing with a simple button press
+✅ Supports repeatable testing with a button press

 🛠️ Hardware Components
-ATmega32A Microcontroller
+🔹 ATmega32A Microcontroller

-Logic ICs (e.g., 7404, 4011, 4511, etc.)
+🔹 Logic ICs (e.g., 7404, 4011, 4511, etc.)

-CH340 USB-to-TTL Module
+🔹 CH340 USB-to-TTL Module

-Push Button (for interrupt)
+🔹 Push Button (Interrupt Trigger)

-Breadboard & Jumper Wires
+🔹 Breadboard & Jumper Wires

-Optional: LEDs for visual logic level indication
+🔹 (Optional) LEDs for visual output indication

 🧠 How It Works
-Connect the IC to the tester according to pin mapping.
+Connect a logic IC to the tester based on predefined pin mapping

-Press the test button to trigger an interrupt.
+Press the test button to trigger an external interrupt

-The microcontroller applies test patterns and reads outputs.
+The microcontroller runs logic tests by applying input patterns

-It identifies the IC and sends the test result via UART to the PC.
+IC identity and test results are sent via UART to your PC

-👨‍💻 Developed by
+👨‍💻 Developed By
 Mohamed Ali Mohamed Hasabeen
 Student @ Alexandria University
+Fully designed and implemented the hardware, firmware, and communication protocols.